Great Expectations

 Bonus!

-Thank you so much for reading about this case study!
 I very much appreciate the opportunity to work on such an amazing product, taking part in so many different types of work and learning so much along the way.
-Unfortunately our company was reduced in half due to the economical environment.
+Unfortunately our company workforce was reduced in half in Q1 of 2025.

 On April 30, 2025 I welcomed my first born son Ari to the world!
-I was able to take some extended parental leave and learned so much on the difficulties and joys of being a parent.
+I took this as an opportunity to take some extended parental leave and learned so much on the difficulties and joys of being a parent.

 Baby Ari